pgb028/Mod2ETH/README.md

 ## Description

 This code is a React component for a webpage that interacts with the Ethereum blockchain using the MetaMask wallet and the ethers.js library.
-The component allows users to connect their MetaMask wallet, view their account balance, and perform actions such as depositing, withdrawing, and transferring Ether.
-It also interacts with a deployed smart contract.
+The component allows users to connect their MetaMask wallet, view their account balance, and perform actions such as depositing and withdrawing Etherium.

 ## CODE